Book an Appointment at Maple Leaf Counseling - Arcadia - In Person & Online

 More than just my work: “Strength does not come from what you can do.
 It comes from overcoming the things you once thought you couldn’t.” — Rikki Rogers As a former collegiate athlete, I find joy in movement, whether it’s through sports activities or simply being active.
 When I need to reconnect with myself, I often turn to cooking or traveling, as they remind me of the power of focus and being present.
 I am a food and boba enthusiast.
 Always happy to try new spots or share recommendations to my favorite places.

-English / Mandarin Speaking What problem do you strive to overcome?
-Problem: Many individuals, ...
+What problem do you strive to overcome?
+Problem: Many individuals, particularly young adults, at...
 Read More

 When I help patients in therapy, I really believe that everyone deserves a certain amount of dignity and respect that maybe they’re not getting from home or work and as a therapist and social worker, I can provide that with no judgment.
 As therapists, we start where the client is, and everyone has a right to live their life as they want, and I want to support that.